In order to mold his people, God often has to melt them – Amish Proverb

 My Doctor referred me to Wythenshawe Hospital because my COPD and Asthma was becoming very troublesome and complex with a lot of flare-ups and during some of my hospital stays they had found weird infections in my sputum.
 I am so pleased that I was transferred over to them now.

 The North West Lung Centre at Wythenshawe is an internationally renowned specialist centre for the treatment of respiratory conditions and allergies, the largest in the UK and probably in Europe.
 This is a partnership between the University of Manchester and UHSM NHS Trust.
 The hospital has a fantastic respiratory department with over 40 respiratory consultants at hand and 10 Clinical Academic Professors at the University of Manchester and six respiratory wards.
 Hope now that 2018 will go more smoothly.

-2017 has been a year of massive ups and downs, I have never experienced such a bad patch and I can tell you I was scared to death at times.
-My regular readers will have noticed that I have not updated my page as regularly as I used to and I apologise for that but I have just been so under the weather with one chest infection after the other and 3 hospital admissions since March.
-Christmas and New Year celebrations went out of the window.
+2017 was a year of massive ups and downs, I have never experienced such a bad patch and I can tell you I was scared to death at times and it stopped me from posting regularly on my blog.
 It all started in July with a sore throat and …..click to read more COPD – WHEN THINGS GET OUT OF CONTROL

 One of the main things I can say to you all at this time of the year, with all the New Year Resolutions is if you have not already done so STOP SMOKING!!
+MAKE IT YOUR SUMMER RESOLUTION.
 It is the one major beneficial thing that you can do for yourself.
 I have some posts on this and the following links will lead you to them and I hope they will help you to Quit like I have done.